 We’ve built up a nice community of like-minded souls here — come along and join us as we look for the next great investment, and look to avoid the next scam or dud idea.

 Subscription to the Stock Gumshoe Daily Update and use of this website is free.
-The site is supported both by membership and by advertising, our paid members are called the Stock Gumshoe Irregulars and they get a little extra — access to additional commentary, a bit more of my opinion and stock ideas, and the ability to start new discussion threads or contribute guest commentary on the site.
+The site is supported both by membership and by advertising, our paid members are called the Stock Gumshoe Irregulars and they get a little extra — access to additional commentary, a bit more of my opinion and stock ideas and updates on my personal real-money portfolio, and the ability to start new discussion threads or contribute guest commentary on the site.
 If you’d like a little more from us, or want to support the site, please join the Irregulars now.

 And as always, if you’ve got a good or enticing email teaser ad for an investment service, forward it along so we can sniff out the facts.

 Click here and join as a Free Member to get the free Daily Update — free and easy, no obligation, you can stop getting the emails at any time … and we won’t spam you.

 P.S.
 Wondering who I am, or who our contributing columnists are?
 That’s summarized in our posting, What is Stock Gumshoe and Who Are These Authors? (current as of Spring 2015)